Cartilaginous Joints

 Definition

-Synchondroses are cartilaginous joints in which bones are united by hyaline cartilage.
+Synchondroses are primary cartilaginous joints in which adjacent bones are united by a continuous layer of hyaline cartilage, forming a structurally integrated, load-bearing interface without a synovial cavity.

 Structure